The “Services and Other” is one of Tesla’s reportable business segments in its quarterly and annual reports.

-The sequential growth rate recovered to 19% in 2020 Q3, driven mainly by a record vehicle delivery in the same quarter.
+The sequential growth rates recovered to growth again in 2020, driven mainly by the record vehicle delivery in the same year.

 Tesla Services Revenue Year On Year Growth Rate

-As of 2020 3Q, Tesla’s services revenue grew 6% year over year, illustrating the slowing of the services revenue throughout 2020.
+As of 2021 1Q, Tesla’s services revenue grew 60% year over year, illustrating the resilience of the automotive sector even during a pandemic outbreak.

-Tesla has been consistently losing money in the “Services and Other” business segment as reflected from the negative gross margins.
+Tesla has been consistently losing money in the “Services and Other” business segment due to its negative gross margins.

-However, the “services and other” gross margin has improved tremendously between 2018 and 2020, growing from -45% in 1Q18 to -11% in 3Q20 on a quarterly basis, indicating the narrowing losses over the years.
+However, the “services and other” gross margin has improved tremendously between 2018 and 2020, growing from -45% in 1Q18 to -8% in 1Q21 on a quarterly basis, indicating the narrowing losses over the years.

-Despite non-profitable, the “Services and Other” revenue growth has been trending upward and reached a record high of nearly $600 million in 3Q20, representing a year on year growth of 6%.
+Despite non-profitable, the “Services and Other” revenue growth has been trending upward and reached a record high of $900 million in 1Q21, representing year-on-year growth of 60%.

 References and Credits

-1. All information including financial figures in this article was obtained and referenced from the financial statements available in Tesla Investor Overview.
+1. All information including financial figures in this article were obtained and referenced from Tesla’s financial statements available in Tesla Investor Overview.